Mirei Sasaki: 2013−2025: Early career and Hinatazaka46

+On 6 January 2025, Sasaki and fellow first generation members Kumi Sasaki and Mana Takase announced that they would part ways with Hinatazaka46 after the promotions for the upcoming 13th single have concluded, marking the end of the founding first generation's tenure in the group.
+Her graduation ceremony took place on April 6 at the Yokohama Stadium as part of the 6th Hinatansai anniversary concert.

 Other ventures

 Sasaki portrayed the main character in the music video of Aimer's 2019 song "Hanabiratachi no March".
 In February 2019, she became an exclusive model for the fashion magazine Non-no. On 18 September 2019, Sasaki hosted the 2019 MTV Video Music Awards Japan along with fellow Hinatazaka46 members Kumi Sasaki, Nao Kosaka, and Miho Watanabe.

 As a bread lover, Sasaki hosted her first self-titled special program Kaiten!
 Mīpan Bakery (開店!みーぱんベーカリー) (2019) on TV Asahi CS 1.
 In April 2020, she became a regular lifestyle reporter for the "Kiterune!" segment of the long-running Nippon TV morning show, ZIP!.
 She also appeared in the TV Tokyo drama Japan Women's Gourmet Burger Club (2020) and as Mikura Sado in the live-action series adaptation of Kakegurui Twin (2021), and starred in the Hinatazaka46 drama Koeharu!
 (2021).
+In 2022, she co-starred in the television series Piece of Cake on Nippon TV, which was adapted into a stage play in January 2023.
+In March 2023, she co-starred as Yor Forger in the stage adaptation of best-selling manga Spy × Family.